bhoriuchi/bookshelf-factory/NOTES.md

 * add an order method **COMPLETED**
 * add a paginate method - potentially in dreamcatcher **COMPLETED**
 * update documentation **SOMEDAY**

-* Fix issue with versioned nested relationship using parent instead of version id for foreignkey
+* Fix issue with versioned nested relationship using parent instead of version id for foreignkey **COMPLETED**

+* Add Redis cache support
+* add options for status response on update actions
+* reduce SQL query count
+* update filter code to ignore relationships not in the current filter